Higher Education Cheating Services Prohibition Bill [HL]

 Overview

-This bill makes it a crime to provide or advertise services that help students cheat on their higher education assessments in England and Wales.
-This includes services that complete assignments or exams on behalf of students without authorization.
+This bill makes it a criminal offence in England and Wales to provide or advertise services that help students cheat on higher education assessments.
+This includes services that complete assignments or exams on a student's behalf, or arrange for others to do so.

 Description

-Penalties include fines, with the potential for both summary conviction (lesser penalties) and conviction on indictment (more serious penalties).
-The bill applies only to England and Wales and comes into force upon passage.
+The act applies only to England and Wales and comes into force immediately upon passing.

 Government Spending